dasJ/sd-zfs/Readme.md

 - Use zpool.cache for pool caching (can be overridden)
 - Include udev rules for importing by vdev
 - Export all pools on shutdown
+- Mount root as read-only when `rw` is not set on command line
 - Use actual hostid value if it's not found in `/etc/hostid`
 - Include `/etc/modprobe.d/{spl,zfs}.conf` into initrd